 Acquired in March 2022, the Preserve has limited signage and limited trail-head parking.
 Explore as-it-is, and check back for more information after planned work during 2022 and 2023, especially a more formal trailhead parking area on Ramsdell Road.

-Dogs on leash (noting the large numbers of deer and wildfowl.)
+Dogs must be on leash (noting the large numbers of deer and wildfowl.)
 No hunting or trapping, noting state statutes governing the state wildlife sanctuary.

 (The preserve map PDF is georeferenced and can be downloaded into the Avenza Maps app for interactive use on a smartphone)